 They might have learned throughout childhood how to get their own way, they might have watched one parent manipulate the other, so it became a learned pattern of behaviour.

-One big sign is saying no. Narcissists cannot stand someone saying no to them, this criticism cuts them deep, it hurts their ego and their superior status that they are above all others.
+One big sign is saying no. Narcissists cannot stand someone saying no to them; this criticism cuts them deep; it hurts their ego and their superior status that they are above all others.

-When you stop giving them what they want, this is when their games go up a notch, the bullying, smear campaigns, threats, intimidation, the gaslighting, blameshifting, provoking, they project spew of “your not good enough, you don’t do anything for me.”
+When you stop giving them what they want, this is when their games go up a notch, the bullying, smear campaigns, threats, intimidation, the gaslighting, blameshifting, provoking, they project spew of “you’re not good enough, you don’t do anything for me.”

 The moment you stop playing their games is when they can tantrum on an epic scale.
-Stay safe, most will eventually leave you alone, some, however, are more dangerous than others.
+Stay safe, and most will eventually leave you alone, some, however, are more dangerous than others.
 Get non-molestation orders, restraining orders, protection orders, even if you’re not called the police before, you’ve got to stand up for yourself against these bullies.
 Keep diary’s, call authorities whenever they try something, keep messages.
 Document all their behaviour.

 They have a sense of entitlement and hate losing what they believe to be rightfully theirs.
 They want you to doubt yourself, blame yourself, turn to them and give up on who you are.

-Good kind caring people often fall for these types, there is nothing wrong with you, keep that good kind caring side, just stop people pleasing, when you stop people pleasing and take care of your own needs first before being kind to others, it will naturally remove negative people from your life, good people who understand and respect other people will stay in your life.
+Good kind caring people often fall for these types, there is nothing wrong with you, keep that good kind caring side, just stop people-pleasing, when you stop people-pleasing and take care of your own needs first before being kind to others, it will naturally remove negative people from your life, good people who understand and respect other people will stay in your life.